BentBr/rusty_dev_tool/README.md

 Mostly runs `docker-compose exec php|rust|node bash`

 An optional argument can be passed to shell into a different container. \
-`rdt shell node` \
+`rdt shell node`

 ### chown
 Chowning the project folder to the user and group of the container. \
 Especially handy if different actions (IDE vs webserver) are running with different users.

 As per default it's chowning to the www-data:www-data user and group. \
-It takes an optional command such as `rdt chown root:root` to chown to the root user and group.
+It takes an optional argument such as `rdt chown root:root` to chown to the root user and group.

 ### help
 Find out what commands exist and what you can do with this tool.